Marni von Wilpert

-Marni von Wilpert is an American attorney and politician serving as a member of the San Diego City Council representing the 5th district.
-She assumed office on December 10, 2020, succeeding Mark Kersey.
+Marni Lynn von Wilpert (born 1983) is an American attorney and politician who has served as a member of the San Diego City Council since 2020, representing District 5.
+She is a member of the Democratic Party.

 Early life and education

-Marni von Wilpert was raised in the Scripps Ranch neighborhood of San Diego.
+Marni von Wilpert was born and raised in the Scripps Ranch neighborhood of San Diego.
 After graduating from Scripps Ranch High School in 2001, she earned a Bachelor of Arts degree in peace and conflict studies from the University of California, Berkeley.
-She then earned a Juris Doctor from the Fordham University School of Law.
+She then obtained a Juris Doctor from the Fordham University School of Law.

 Career

 After receiving her degree from the University of California, Berkeley, von Wilpert served as a Peace Corps volunteer in Botswana during the height of the HIV/AIDS epidemic in Africa.
 After graduating from law school, von Wilpert founded a legal clinic associated with the Mississippi Center for Justice.
-Additionally, von Wilpert served as a law clerk for James E. Graves Jr. and worked as an attorney for the National Labor Relations Board.
+Additionally, von Wilpert served as a law clerk for Judge James E. Graves Jr. and worked as an attorney for the National Labor Relations Board.
 She was also a detail staffer on the United States House Committee on Education and Labor and served as an advisor to committee chair Congressman Bobby Scott.
 In 2017, von Wilpert joined the Economic Policy Institute as Associate Labor Counsel.
-Since 2018, she has served as Deputy City Attorney in the San Diego City Attorney's Office.
+She served as Deputy City Attorney in the San Diego City Attorney's Office from 2018 to 2020.

+San Diego City Council

+Elections

-In the 2020 election for the San Diego City Council, von Wilpert placed first in the nonpartisan blanket primary and defeated Joe Leventhal in the November general election.
+In the 2020 San Diego city council election, von Wilpert placed first in the nonpartisan blanket primary and defeated Joe Leventhal in the November general election.
 She assumed office on December 10, 2020.
+She would become the first Democrat to represent District 5 in San Diego City.
+She ran unopposed in the 2024 San Diego City Council election, winning reelection outright in the primary on March 5, 2024.

+Tenure

 In December 2020, she was appointed to serve on the San Diego County Regional Airport Authority board of directors.
+Alongside fellow Council member Sean Elo-Rivera, von Wilpert sponsored a law, which requires grocery stores that offer digital coupons to make the same discounts available to all customers.

+2026 U.S congressional campaign

+After her reelection in 2024, von Wilpert filed to run for California's 40th State Senatorial district in the 2026 election.
+Shortly after, she dropped her bid for state senate to run for U.S. Congress in California's 48th congressional district.

+Personal Life

+von Wilpert identifies as a member of the LGBTQ community.